 So, what is a loft?

-A loft apartment is usually defined as a former commercial space that has been converted into a residential area.
-They usually feature wide-open spaces, large windows high ceilings, columns, and exposed brick, beams and pipes.
+A loft apartment is defined as a former commercial space that has been converted into a residential area.
+New York City lofts feature wide-open spaces, large windows, high ceilings, columns, and exposed brick, beams, and pipes.
 They range in size from 1400 to 2400 square feet in Manhattan.
 Outside Manhattan, they tend to be smaller.

-As commercial companies left the city for cheaper locales they left many of these buildings abandoned.
-They became popular with artists who found the wide-open space easier to work in.
+As commercial companies left the city for cheaper locales, they left many of these buildings abandoned.
+They became popular with artists who found the wide-open space more comfortable to work in.
 It wasn’t until the 1970’s that they became fashionable and now they are in very high demand.

 Why would a buyer prefer a loft over a traditional apartment?

-Many people choose lofts for the wide-open spaces they provide and large windows which make them seem even bigger.
+Many people choose lofts for the wide-open spaces they provide and large windows, which make them seem even more significant.
 They’re also great for accommodating a growing family.
-It’s easy to renovate the floor plan however you desire, making them very versatile.
+It’s easy to renovate the floor plan.
+However, you desire, making them very versatile.

 Another thing people love about lofts is the original details such as exposed pipes that give it a history.
-Plus, all the open space is great for entertaining large numbers of guests.
+Plus, all the open space is excellent for entertaining large numbers of guests.

 What are the downsides?

 For many first-timers, the level of space can be a bit disorientating.
-It can be difficult decorating such a large space.
+It can be difficult decorating such an ample space.
 Whatever theme you choose has to include the whole room if you want to be consistent.

 Where can you find lofts?